Ultra-Code/archsway/README.md

 - base-devel for Basic c/c++ build tools to build Arch Linux packages
 - yay for AUR packagem mangement
 - android-file-transfer with libmtp for connecting android phones mtp management
-- aria2c as download manager
+- aria2 as download manager
 - bat is a Cat clone with syntax highlighting and git integration
 - bluez and bluez-utils for bluetooth
 - brightnessctl for controling backlight
 - clang/gcc for c++ development
+- rustup with default profile and rust-analyzer component for rust development
+- zig with zls for zig development
 - language servers for
     - cpp development
         - cppcheck